Aalto-LeTech/CodeClusters/BUGS_AND_ISSUES.md

 * I assume there are lots of bugs in the modeling server, should have tests and proper error messages for various error states instead of general 500

 * Review flows are missing edit functionality and its form
+* The review flow parameters are somehow affected by the current search parameters (adds eg empty facet params)
 * Also facets should be included in the new review flow modal
 * Test flow button doesn't work (should basically just run the flow and see if it throws an error)
 * Also review flow and review both have tags in new review flow params.
 Should probably just have one